grumpy-gaming/ForgeTrack/HOWTO.md

 🚀 Quick Start Guide: How to Run ForgeTrack

-The ForgeTrack application is hosted on GitHub as an Angular component source file (inventory.ts), not a ready-to-run executable.
-This brief guide explains the easiest way to launch the application.
+The ForgeTrack application is hosted on GitHub as an Angular component source file (inventory.ts).
+To launch the app, you need to load this source file into a compatible environment that can compile modern web code.

 Prerequisites

-You need an environment capable of compiling and serving modern web components (TypeScript/Angular).
-If you are using an integrated development environment (IDE) or a platform like Canvas, this step is handled automatically.
+You need a web code environment that supports Angular/TypeScript (e.g., an online code sandbox, a local IDE like VS Code, or a platform like Canvas).

-Step 1: Get the Code
+Step 1: Get the Code (Copy)

 Navigate to the ForgeTrack GitHub repository.

-Locate the main source file: inventory.ts.
+Locate the main application source file: inventory.ts.

-Copy the entire contents of this file to your clipboard.
+Copy the entire contents of the file to your clipboard.

-Step 2: Launch the Application
+Step 2: Launch the Application (Paste & Run)

-The simplest way to run the application is to treat your local development environment (or a platform like Canvas) as the dedicated client:
+The quickest way to run the application is to use a simple online code execution tool (e.g., CodePen, JSFiddle, or your development environment's built-in preview).

-Open the code editor or file panel in your environment.
+Open a new code editor window in your environment.

 Create a new file and name it inventory.ts.

-Paste the entire content you copied from GitHub into this new inventory.ts file.
+Paste the content you copied from GitHub into this new inventory.ts file.

-Find and click the "Preview" or "Run" button, which your environment uses to compile the code.
+Find and click the "Preview" or "Run" button in your environment to compile and load the application.

 The application will immediately load the ForgeTrack dashboard in a separate window or panel.